TPucke/GettingCleaningDataCourseProject/README.md

   - Group the combined data by activity and subject.
   - Summarize all other variables using the calculation of mean.

 The resulting tidy data frame is returned and the global logic stores it in variable `meansbyactivityandsubject`.
+The data frame is then stored to disk file in the root data folder printed at the start of script execution.